 Hemoglobin is a protein found in red blood cells.
 Glucose in the blood binds to the hemoglobin protein, creating Hemoglobin A1c.
 For an HbA1c test to be considered normal, the value must be less than 5.7%.

 The higher your blood glucose is for two to three months, the more HbA1c you will have.

 Getting an HbA1c (A1c) test at least twice a year is a good way to determine your average blood sugar for the previous two to three months.
 The hemoglobin A1c (HbA1c) test determines a person’s glucose control.
 Aside from blood sugar, HbA1c is also determined by genetics and the lifespan of your white blood cells.

 HbA1c is a suitable and secure indicator of blood sugar control and a good predictor of diabetes-related complications in people who do not have diabetes.

 Having healthy and stable blood sugar is vital for health and performance.
 You can achieve it through a healthy lifestyle, eating a low glycemic impact diet, exercising, sleeping well, and managing stress.
-If you enjoy a high-carb meal or are in a pinch with an impending blood sugar crash, supplements that contain blood sugar-balancing ingredients, such as Blood Sugar Breakthrough can promote insulin sensitivity and irregularities in the blood sugar.
+If you enjoy a high-carb meal or are in a pinch with an impending blood sugar crash, supplements that contain blood sugar-balancing ingredients, such as Blood Sugar Breakthrough, can promote healthy blood sugar levels and help improve irregularities in the blood sugar.

 - Samuel VT, Shulman GI.
 The pathogenesis of insulin resistance: integrating signaling pathways and substrate flux.
 J Clin Invest.
 2016;126(1):12-22.